-3.1 Anonymous complaints will not normally be investigated.
-However, the EHT or Chair of Trust, if appropriate, will determine whether the complaint warrants an investigation.
+3.1 Anonymous complaints will not normally be investigated, unless the EHT or Chair of Trust, if appropriate, determines that the complaint warrants an investigation.

-4. Serial or Unreasonable Complaints
+4. Serial, Abusive, Malicious or Unreasonable Complaints

-4.1 Where the school judges a complaint to be unreasonable or where a complainant is making serial complaints or raising issues again that have previously been addressed under the final formal stage of the school's complaints procedure, the procedure outlined at Appendix D may be invoked.
+4.1 Where the school judges a complaint to be malicious, unreasonable or where a complainant is making serial complaints or raising issues again that have previously been addressed under the any stage of the school's complaints procedure, the sanctions outlined at Appendix D may be invoked.